Cyclone Nilam: Tamil Nadu

 MT Pratibha Cauvery which ran aground near Marina beach was towed by Malavya towing ship from Mumbai.

 The Chennai Port sounded a 'Danger 7' alarm and had sent off ships to outer sea to minimize damage when the storm made landfall.
 Madras Atomic Power Station, Kalpakkam officials stated that vigil was being maintained on all important equipment, and the reactors are made to withstand winds up to 160 km/h.
 The oil tanker ran aground near Chennai after drifting into the storm.
 One crew member was reported to be killed, with 5 others missing.
 16 crew members had reportedly escaped.
 The state government later declared a holiday for all schools and colleges of coastal districts.
 Over eight people were killed on the first day itself, as the storm made landfall on Tamil Nadu.

 Floodwater totally inundated 51,486 hectares of directly sown farmland and 13,421 hectares of transplanted farmland; and partially submerged 4,404 hectares of directly sown area and 12,189 hectares of transplanted area.
 During the storm, 3,150 people were evacuated and kept in cyclone shelters at Thalainayar and Keezhaiyur.
 Among the evacuees, 2,100 people were from Pirinchamoolai, Vandal and Gundooranvellir villages and were taken to community halls.
 The rest of the people were taken to the Thalainayar Government Higher Secondary School in Thalainayar.
 Some 54 km of municipality roads and 23 km of town panchayat roads were damaged by the rains.
 In Chennai, weather returned to normal.
-Schools and colleges in the city, however, remained closed for November 1 and 2.
+Schools and colleges in the city, however, remained closed for 1 and 2 November.
 Residents gathered at the Santhome beach, observing the relief and rescue efforts made to help the victims of the MV Pratibha Cauvery.
-On November 2, one of the MT Pratibha Cauverys five missing sailors' bodies was found in the sea waters near Chennai.
+On 2 November, one of the MT Pratibha Cauverys five missing sailors' bodies was found in the sea waters near Chennai.
 Four others remained missing even after a second day of search and rescue efforts which included four ships, two helicopters and two Dornier aircraft.

 A few hours later, a second body was found at the estuary of Adyar River.
 Reports revealed that the ship's captain had ignored instructions to leave for safe waters following the cyclone alert.
 As efforts continued, another body was found afloat at sea.
 The Tamil Nadu death toll rose to 11, as a result.
 Though three bodies out of five were found, they were all yet to be identified.
 M. Jayaraman, a senior disaster management official, said that at least 16 people were killed in rainfall-related events.
 This figure, along with the deaths of the MV Pratibha Cauvery incident sent the Tamil Nadu death toll up to 19.
-On November 3, the remaining two bodies from the MV Prathiba Cauvery incident were recovered, sending the death toll up to 21.
+On 3 November, the remaining two bodies from the MV Prathiba Cauvery incident were recovered, sending the death toll up to 21.